srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

 title: A few interesting things I've read/watched
 ---

-I am greatly inspired by <a href="http://www.paulgraham.com/articles.html">Paul Graham's essays</a> and adapted his idea to share content that would be helpful to readers.
+I am greatly inspired by Paul Graham's essays and adapted his idea to share content that would be helpful to readers.
 I will write down here about new things i discovered and things i wish someone had told me.

 <br>
 <div>